 This spring allergy season, take control of your symptoms with a visit to Epic Medical.

 Epic Medical is Fox Chapel’s premier comprehensive medical provider.
-Our family medicine practice features concierge medicine, sports medicine, and physical therapy services.
+Our practice features , , and services.
 We provide one-on-one, personalized care to all of our patients.
-If you’re ready to receive comprehensive medical care from physicians who treat you like family, schedule your first appointment with Epic Medical today.
+If you’re ready to receive comprehensive medical care from physicians who treat you like family, with today.